drenther/able-webhook-handler/README.md

 # able-webhook-handler

-This repository contains the code to an express web server that consumes webhook requests from Able and pushes them to a target Github repo to power a blog (using static site generators)
+This repository contains the code to an express web server that consumes webhook requests from Able and pushes them to a target Github repo to power a blog using static site generators.

 Currently, this web server is setup specifically tuned to support a [basic Gatsby markdown](https://github.com/able-bio/able-gatsby-starter).